 A child with ASD may also repeat movements.
-This might be flapping his or her hands
+This might be flapping their hands

+or

-or rocking.
-He or she may also have abnormal attachments to objects.
+rocking.
+They may also have abnormal attachments to objects.
 But a child with

+ASD

-ASD may also do certain mental tasks very well.
-For example, the child may be able
+may also do certain mental tasks very well.
+For example, the child may be able to

 or music, or be able to remember certain things very well.